cassidyjames/cassidyjames.github.io/challenge.md

 ## October Challenge: Dishwashers!

-1. Third-party "dirty/clean" indicators for dishwashers are fairly common; as a dishwasher manufacturer, how could you design a dishwasher that eliminated the need for a third-party solution?
+1. After-market or DIY indicators for dishwashers (like the thumbs-up magnet on ours) are fairly common; as a dishwasher manufacturer, how could you design a dishwasher that eliminated the need for a third-party solution?

 2. What are the most difficult challenges your solution would need to overcome?